drumm-mv/School_District_Analysis/README.md

 </div>

 ### The Top Five highest and lowest performing schools
 The top five highest and lowest performing schools have not been affected by the new data.
-Due to such a minute reduction in Thomas High Schools average scores and passing percentages they remain in the same position within the district.
+Due to such a minute fluctuation in Thomas High Schools average scores and passing percentages they remain in the same position within the district.

 #### Top Five - Before
 <div>